 Here are the steps for making a donation:

-- Complete a medical evaluation that includes these tests:
+- Complete a medical evaluation that includes blood tests.

-- Blood type.
 This is a blood test that shows which type of blood you have—type A, B, O, or AB.
 Your blood type should be compatible with the organ recipient's blood type.
-But it is sometimes possible to transplant an organ between people with different blood types.
+But doctors can sometimes transplant an organ between people with different blood types.

 Two types of surgery are commonly used to remove an organ or a portion of an organ from a living donor.

-- Open surgery involves cutting the skin, muscles, and tissues to remove the organ.
+- Open surgery.
+This involves cutting the skin, muscles, and tissues to remove the organ.
 When open surgery is done, the person may have more pain and a longer recovery time.

-- Laparoscopic surgery is a procedure in which a surgeon makes a number of small incisions and uses scopes to remove the organ from a living donor.
+- Laparoscopic surgery.
+This is a procedure in which a surgeon makes a number of small incisions and uses scopes to remove the organ from a living donor.

-Living organ donation can be risky for both the donor and the recipient.
-Removing an organ, or a part of an organ, from your body involves major surgery.
-There is always the risk of complications from surgery, such as pain, infection, pneumonia, bleeding, and even death.
-After the surgery you may face changes in your body from having removed one of your organs.
+Living organ donation has risks for both the donor and the person who gets the organ.
+It's major surgery to take out an organ or a part of an organ.
+There is always the risk of problems from surgery, such as pain, infection, pneumonia, bleeding, and even death.
+After the surgery, you may face changes in your body from having one of your organs removed.